tegacodes/lectures/art-is-research/art-as-research.md

 This is a slide from Sarah Hendren's must-watch Eyeo talk, ["Know-Nothings, Dilettantes, and Melancholy Interlopers"](https://vimeo.com/179040817?fl=pl&fe=vl), where she calls for new language that legitimizes different pathways into meaningful creative practice.

 As you might infer, there isn't one way to describe art as research.
-Let's examine a few approaches from the literature.
+Let's examine a few terms from the literature.
 Note that these terms do not describe exclusive categories and many works operate as research in multiple ways.

 ### Practice Led vs Practice Based